oschweitzer/learning-resources/react_lesson.md

 ### Events handling

-In React and JSX, you can handle [events](https://reactjs.org/docs/events.html#supported-events) pretty easily by just defining a handler function and associate it to the wanted event on the wanted element.
+In React and JSX, you can handle [events](https://reactjs.org/docs/events.html#supported-events) pretty easily by just defining an handler function and associate it to the wanted event on the wanted element.

 ```javascript
 import React, { Component } from 'react';